akanuasiegbu/Leveraging-Trajectory-Prediction-for-Pedestrian-Video-Anomaly-Detection/README.md

  For training BiTrap models refer forked repo [here](https://github.com/akanuasiegbu/bidireaction-trajectory-prediction).

- Trained models for BiTrap can be found [here](https://drive.google.com/drive/folders/1942GF9FIzoqTVOHyW2Qo86s3R1OOSnsg?usp=sharing)
+ Trained models for for BiTrap can be found [here](https://drive.google.com/drive/folders/1942GF9FIzoqTVOHyW2Qo86s3R1OOSnsg?usp=sharing)

  ## Inference
+ Refer to the main.py for inference.
+Would need to change the file locations 'train_file', 'test_file', 'pkl_file' in config.py.
+Note that if running a single input and output, would need to change the input_seq and pred_seq in config.py.
+However if you want to run muplite experiments at once can look at run_quick function located in main.py as reference.